TalhaR/talhar.github.io/README.md

 # Website

-The goal of this project is to learn HTML and CSS while teaching something about myself
+The goal of this project is to learn HTML, CSS and Javascript to make a Personal Website